Sage Terminal TUI Guide

 Workspace Behavior

-By default, sage-terminal does not force the current repository into --workspace.
+By default, sage tui does not force the current repository into --workspace.

 That means: